 I train five days a week for two hours.
 My sessions are split so I do two leg days and three upper body days: chest and triceps, back and biceps, shoulders and triceps.

 My meals are macro managed and I eat five a day.
-Most days I have porridge mixed with protein powder and berries for breakfast, rice cakes and peanut butter, a post workout protein shake, chicken, sweet potato and veg for lunch and dinner and then zero fat Greek yoghurts and peanut butter.
+Most days I have porridge mixed with protein powder and berries for breakfast, rice cakes and peanut butter, a post workout protein shake, chicken, sweet potato and veg for lunch and dinner and then zero fat Greek yogurts and peanut butter.
 Once a week I also have a cheat meal, normally fajitas or sausage and wedges!

 What advice would you give someone who is overweight and wants to get fit?